Browser Navigation Commands Selenium WebDriver Tutorials

 Navigate.To(String):

 This method will load a new web page on the current browser window.
-All the process is done with the help of the Get operation, and this method will block all other option until the load process is complete.
+All the processes are done with the help of the Get operation, and this method will block all other options until the load process is complete.

-Note: The URL should be a full URL, for example, if you are trying to open Google Home page then you have to mention the full URL.
+Note: The URL should be a full URL; for example, if you are trying to open the Google Home page, you must mention the full URL.

 • Valid: https://www.google.com